authelia/authelia/docs/configuration/authentication/ldap.md

     # about these default values at https://docs.authelia.com/configuration/authentication/ldap.html#defaults
     implementation: custom

     # The url to the ldap server.
-Scheme can be ldap:// or ldaps://
+Scheme can be ldap or ldaps in the format (port optional) <scheme>://<address>[:<port>].
     url: ldap://127.0.0.1

-    # Skip verifying the server certificate (to allow self-signed certificate).
+    # Skip verifying the server certificate (to allow a self-signed certificate).
     skip_verify: false

-    # Use StartTLS with the LDAP Connection
+    # Use StartTLS with the LDAP connection.
     start_tls: false

-    # Minimum TLS version for either Secure LDAP or LDAP StartTLS
+    # Minimum TLS version for either Secure LDAP or LDAP StartTLS.
     minimum_tls_version: TLS1.2

-    # The base dn for every entries
+    # The base dn for every entries.
     base_dn: dc=example,dc=com

     # The attribute holding the username of the user.
 This attribute is used to populate